rohitwhogar/16-bit-ALU-/README.md

 Once this is done we are good to go for synthesis!!!
 Use `synth -top top_module_name` to perform synthesis.
 Now the tool will perform synthesis and generates a netlist which contains the information about the gates and flip-flops used in the design.
 The below image shows the netlist generated in case of 16-bit ALU.
 ##### Statistics
 ![statistics](https://github.com/rohitwhogar/16-bit-ALU-/assets/72391479/4a5dfe58-6436-4d4d-bfb7-8895e8aac428)

+Once this is done, its necessary to map the gates and flip-flops to their technology library.
+Use `dfflibmap -liberty ../lib/sky130_fd_sc_hd__tt_025C_1v80` for Sequential circuits.
+Use `abc -liberty ../lib/sky130_fd_sc_hd__tt_025C_1v80` for combinational circuits.

+Even in our case the 16-bit ALU is mapped to its respective technology library.
+The below images show the report of sequential and combinational ciruits being mapped to their technology libraries.

+##### Report of Sequential mapping:

+##### Report of Combinational mapping: